Making the exploration of flooded mines a reality

 The complex underground layout, topology and geometry of most underground mines make it impossible to do any surveying by conventional or remotely controlled equipment.
 One of these examples is the usage of human divers, which can prove unfruitful and even lethal in harsh deep mine conditions.

-The robot’s ability to gather high-quality and high-resolution geological, mineralogical and topological information from currently inaccessible mine sites will increase the knowledge of mineral deposits in Europe, whilst decreasing exploration costs – such as the number of deep exploration drills needed.
+The robot’s ability to gather high-quality and high-resolution geological, mineralogical and topological information from currently inaccessible mine sites increases the knowledge of mineral deposits, whilst decreasing exploration costs – such as the number of deep exploration drills needed.
 This will potentially become a game changing exploration technology in the mining community, where the battle for resources is ever increasing.

 - Project start date: January 2020